madhubabui/blank-project/README.md

-# College PPP Operations - Java Application
+# College PPP Operations - Java Web Application

-A simple console-based Java application to maintain PPP (Public-Private Partnership) operations of the college: partners, projects, contracts, payments, and KPI tracking.
+A Spring Boot web application to maintain PPP (Public-Private Partnership) operations of the college: partners, projects, contracts, payments, and KPI tracking.
+Data is persisted as JSON on disk for simplicity.

 ## Requirements
 - Java 17+